shakir85/homelab/helm/charts/nfs-persistence/README.md

 #### Dynamic Provisioning

-To enable dynamic provisioning, set a `storageClassName`:
+To enable dynamic provisioning, set a `storageClassName` and ignore the `nfs` part:

 ```yaml
 persistence: